Cover image

 The printer comes with automatic bed leveling, which is a great feature.

-The default plate is a Textured PEI Plate, it doesn't need any adhesion glue, but the bottom of your printed part will come out waivy.
-So, in my opinion it makese sense to order a smooth plate and the adhesion glue altogether right away.
+The default plate is a Textured PEI Plate, it doesn't need any adhesion glue, but the bottom side of your print will come out waivy.
+So, in my opinion it makese sense to order a smooth plate and the adhesion glue altogether from the start.
 You apply the glue reasonably thin, and when it dries, it's ready to print.
-After a few prints, it needs to be replaced, the old glue can be removed with a bit of Isopropanol 99.9%, and then re-applied.
+After a few prints, it needs to be replaced, the old glue can be removed using Isopropanol 99.9%, and then re-applied.

 # Types of filaments